 What is the difference between Shareholder Protection and Partnership Protection?

-If you run a company, you may have heard the phrase shareholder protection thrown around and wondered exactly what it means.
-You might also be wondering what partnership protection is.
-Well, they are in fact the same thing – an invaluable kind of business life insurance that offers your business protection in times of uncertainty.
+If you run a company, you may have heard of shareholder or partnership protection.
+They are, in fact, the same thing – an invaluable kind of business life insurance that offers your business protection in times of uncertainty.
 The main difference being that one is for a partnership and the other for a company with multiple shareholders.

 What is Shareholder Protection?